jeremycherfas/user/pages/03.blog/monthly-report-2021-01/item.md

 - Homemade ravioli, just because.
 - Had a great phone call with a very dear friend.
 - Bird feeder bought for Christmas is a massive hit, although they are eating me bankrupt.
 - Finding time to learn some more fundamentals about coding.
-A Pytrhon course from MIT, no less.
+A Python course from MIT, no less.

 ### Activities

 Failed to close all three rings on one day.
-Having processed my feelings, it deserves a longer blog post.
+Having processed my feelings about this, it deserves a longer blog post.

 #### January:
 * Walking with sticks: 0